 A year-round resident of much of northern, central, and western Texas, the rufous-crowned sparrow (Aimophila ruficeps) has a distinct facial pattern, and its long tail is another good identification clue.
 These birds are relatively reserved, but are often found in pairs in rocky habitat where they can hide in scattered brush.
 Hillsides, canyons, and washes are prime habitat for rufous-crowned sparrows.Continue to 25 of 25 below.

 Widespread throughout the southern and southeastern United States year-round, the northern mockingbird (Mimus polyglottos) is easy to see in many places.
 This bold bird has a larger-than-life personality and a special place in the heart of Texans, however, as the state’s official state bird.
 Familiar to all Texans, it wouldn’t be a birding trip to Texas if the northern mockingbird wasn’t on a birder’s list.

-This list is just the beginning of the great Texas birds no birder should miss, but if your birding travels don't include the Lone Star State, visit our other state-oriented bird galleries for inspiration for all your avitourism!
+This list is just the beginning of the great Texas birds no birder should miss.
+If your birding travels don't include the Lone Star State, visit our other state-oriented bird galleries for inspiration for all your avitourism.